abhishekarya1/DSA-2k23/recursion.md

 - generate all subsequences of size `n`
 - print subsequences with sum `k`
 - check if any subsequence exists with sum `k`: exit early (prune) by checking if any intermediate call (subseq) has sum `k`
-- count all subsequences with sum `k`: return `1` from the base case
+- count all subsequences with sum `k`: return `1` from the base case and sum intermediate calls' result
 - [sum of xor of all subsets](https://leetcode.com/problems/sum-of-all-subset-xor-totals/)

 Two templates: